pediapress/Collection/README.txt

     ?>

   *$wgCollectionNavPopups (bool)*
-   If you want to use popups to easily add/remove linked articles to your collection, set this variable to true.
+   Flag controlling whether popups to easily add/remove linked articles to your collection are enabled.

    The Collection popups are only active if

    * JavaScript is enabled,
-   * there's at least one wiki page in the current collection (i.e. the feature is activated by clicking on "Add page to bok" for the first time and deactivated as soon as the collection is empty),
+   * book creator mode is enabled,
    * the current user didn't enable the "Navigation popup gadget" on the MediaWiki (see http://en.wikipedia.org/wiki/Navpop) which would result in conflicting popups.

-   Default is false, i.e. the Collection popups are turned off.
+   Default is true, i.e. the Collection popups are enabled.

 * If you want to let users save their collections as wiki pages, make sure
   $wgEnableWriteAPI is set to true, i.e. put this line in your LocalSettings.php::